 Rebuilding Haiti, The Pixel Hunt – Florent Maurin, Jean Abbiateci, Pierre Morel, Perceval Barrier, Dotify – Gilles Boisson & Jonathan Fallon, Bérénice Froger

 “Gaming: Storytelling on a Small Scale” (The New Digital Storytelling, ch 6) by Bryan Alexander (login info in Drive)

 “Video Games are Better Without Stories” by Ian Bogost in The Atlantic

 [optional] “The evolution of video games as a storytelling medium, and the role of narrative in modern games” by Chris Stone

 Complete and post on Twitter at least 4 “Daily Creates” this week.

-Now that you have read your peers’ blog posts, how do you see these 7 ideas relating to each other?
-How are your ideas connected to the others?
-Please link within your revised post to at least 2 other posts.
+Please revise your post and link to at least 1 other post.
 This may mean you quote a peer and link the reference, suggest further reading, or do something more creative.
 How would you help a reader navigate between these posts?